-Since the plasma parameters remained approximately constant and equal to the nominal values given above between $t = 0.2 \,\mathrm{s}$ and $t = 0.4 \,\mathrm{s}$, the outer mid-plane plasma quantities discussed in the following are obtained by splitting the I{sat} and V{fl} Gundestrup probe signals in a number of sub-signals of 2 ms and considering each sub-signal as an independent measurement at constant radial location (note that we use only measurements from the reciprocating manipulator entering the plasma).
-This time window is chosen short enough such that the radial displacement of the probe during each sub-interval is small ($\ll 1 \,\mathrm{cm}$), but long enough to contain several typical turbulent time scales.
-We note that V{fl} signals are processed with a low-pass filter at 125 kHz.
+Since the plasma parameters remained approximately constant and equal to the nominal values given above between t = 0.2 s and t = 0.4 s, the outer mid-plane plasma quantities discussed in the following are obtained by splitting the I{sat} and V{fl} Gundestrup probe signals in a number of subsignals of 2 ms and considering each sub-signal as an independent measurement at constant radial location (note that we use only measurements from the reciprocating manipulator entering the plasma).
+This time window is chosen short enough such that the radial displacement of the probe during each sub-interval is small ($\ll 1 \text{ cm}$), but long enough to contain several typical turbulent time scales.
+We note that $V{\rm fl}$ signals are processed with a low-pass filter at 125 kHz.
 We also note that, during MAST discharges, the strike points were naturally sweeping at the targets due to the fringing field from the tokamak solenoid that was not compensated.
 Therefore, the $\langle j{sat} \rangle_t$ profiles obtained with the flush-mounted LPs are computed by splitting the raw probe signals in intervals of 1 ms and reconstructing the I-V characteristic on each resulting sub-interval.
-Radial profiles are then obtained by averaging together the results from four subsequent sub-intervals.
+Radial profiles are then obtained by averaging together the results from four subsequent subintervals.
 Finally, we note that the position of the separatrix is reconstructed with EFIT [42].
 Standard uncertainties in the magnetic reconstruction of the equilibrium imply that the radial location of the measurements with respect to the separatrix is known with a precision of approximately 1 cm.
-Therefore, the experimental measurements presented in the following are shifted in the radial direction, within this uncertainty, to approximately match the maximum of the time-averaged V{fl} and j{sat} numerical profiles at the outer mid-plane and at the divertor plates, respectively.
+Therefore, the experimental measurements presented in the following are shifted in the radial direction, within this uncertainty, to approximately match the maximum of the time-averaged $V{\rm fl}$ and $j{\rm sat}$ numerical profiles at the outer midplane and at the divertor plates, respectively (note that a similar approach is discussed in [43]).